defold/doc/docs/en/tutorials/runner.md

 4. Create a collection file *ground.collection* for the ground and add 7 game objects to it (right-click the root of the collection in the *Outline* view and select <kbd>Add Game Object</kbd>).
 Name the objects "ground0", "ground1", "ground2" etc by changing the *Id* property in the *Properties* view.
 Note that Defold automatically assigns new game objects a unique id.

 5. In each object, add a sprite component (right-click the game object in the *Outline* view and select <kbd>Add Component</kbd>, then select *Sprite* and click *OK*), set the *Image* property of the sprite component to the atlas you just created and set the default animation of the sprite to one of the two ground images.
-Set the X position of the _sprite component_ (not the game object) to 190.
+Set the X position of the _sprite component_ (not the game object) to 190 and Y position to 40.
 Since the width of the image is 380 pixels and we shift it sideways half as many pixels, the pivot of the game object will be at the leftmost edge of the sprite image.

   ![Create ground collection](images/runner/1/ground_collection.png)